sterpe/dredd-2012-as-monomyth/README.md

   Atonement with the Father, the hero transcends, acheiving a higher place.

-  Judge Anderson's moment of Apotheosis occurs when she tricks Ma-Ma's thug into trying to use her Judge's gun which explodes, killing him, due to it's DNA check.
+  Judge Anderson's moment of Apotheosis occurs when she tricks Ma-Ma's thug into trying to use her Judge's Law-giver gun which explodes, killing him, due to it's DNA check.
 This occurs actually prior to Atonement with the Father and is the change in herself that allows her reconciliation with Judge Dredd to occur.